 After last year’s stellar Destiny expansion and some solid to great seasonal content, fan expectations were quite high for Lightfall.
-Unfortunately, Lightfall falls a tad short when compared to its brilliant predecessor, although it is still plenty fun enough to keep this fan engaged for the foreseeable future.
+Unfortunately, Lightfall falls short when compared to its brilliant predecessor, although it is still plenty fun and will keep this fan engaged for the foreseeable future.

-Lightfall begins with an attack upon the Traveler and humanity from the combined might of the Witness (the big bad introduced at the very end of Witch Queen’s campaign) and the traitorous Cabal ex-Emperor Calus’s Shadow Legion armada.
+Lightfall begins with an attack upon the Traveler and humanity from the combined might of the Witness (the big bad introduced at the very end of Witch Queen’s campaign) and the self-serving Cabal ex-Emperor Calus’ Shadow Legion armada.
 We quickly learn that Calus and the Witness seek an item called “the veil,” which happens to be located in another bastion of humanity hidden away on Neptune.

 Having said that, I still think that Neomuna is one of the most unique and fun sandboxes that Bungie has allowed us to play in thus far.
 The futuristic city’s citizens may have basically Matrix-ed themselves to avoid the dangers of a Cabal invasion, but Neomuna still does feel like a place that was a bustling metropolis until very recently.
 It’s a locale clearly inspired by the likes of Blade Runner and Ghost in the Shell‘s settings, which is something I certainly won’t complain about.

-Lightfall also introduces a fifth subclass for Guardians: Strand.
-It’s basically green strings that connect all living things, and once you tap into it you can use them to suspend targets mid-air, generate explosive orbs of thread to throw or shoot, and create little, fibrous critters that attack nearby enemies.
+Lightfall also introduces a fifth power for Guardians to wield: Strand.
+It’s basically green strings that connect all living things, and once you tap into it you can use them to suspend targets mid-air, generate explosive orbs of “thread” to throw or shoot, and create little, fibrous critters that attack nearby enemies.
 You can also use them to swing around Nemouna like spider-man, albeit at the cost of your grenade ability.
-The latter power was really hyped up by Bungie leading up to Lightfall, and while it is occasionally fun, it recharges far too slowly for me to ever consider using it in challenging combat thus far.
+The latter power was really hyped up by Bungie leading up to Lightfall, and while it is occasionally fun, it doesn’t feel like an option I’d even consider using in challenging combat thus far (at least, on my Hunter).

-The rest of the Strand abilities are terrific though, but the method to unlock them is awful.
-In order to unleash the full potential of Strand, you have to grind tons of events, missions, and kills with the unupgraded subclass equipped, meaning that you’re forced to use a subpar set-up for hours on end in order to get to the point where it’s actually fun to use.
+The rest of the Strand abilities are great though, but the method to unlock them is awful.
+In order to unleash the full potential of Strand, you have to grind tons of events, missions, and kills with the unupgraded subclass equipped, meaning that you’re forced to use a subpar set-up for a few hours in order to get to the point where it’s actually fun to use.
 Another slight knock against my initial experience with Strand was how Lightfall’s campaign forced me to use Strand multiple throughout the campaign.
-While you get access to the whole subclass during these moments, I found it a little more than frustrating to have my top-tier Void build ripped from me during huge battles, boss encounters, or both during Lightfall.
+While you get access to the whole subclass during these moments, I found it a little more than frustrating to have my go-to Void build ripped from me during huge battles and boss encounters during Lightfall.

 Another thing I really dug about Lightfall was the new miniboss enemy type, Tormentors.
 They’re big, hulking brutes that move frighteningly fast, can suppress all of your abilities if you let them get too close, and have a grab move that I’m pretty sure means instant death on Legendary.
 Whenever a Tormentor showed up on the battlefield it became a necessity to take down as quickly as possible, and offered up some of the most fun (and terrifying) enemy encounters that I’ve experienced in Destiny in quite some time.